ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Adding new configurable elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Adding new configurable elements can be online, through the Virtel Portal (Port 41001), or via batch using the VIRCONF util.
+Adding new configurable elements can be online, through the Virtel Portal (Port 41001), or in batch using the VIRCONF util.
 The following is an example of adding a new interface to Virtel.
 The interface is line E-HTTP(41003) which uses entry point EDSHOST.
 Entry point EDSHOST has the following transactions:-

 EDS-00
     Transaction to support the Entry Point.
-Must have an external name the same as the Entry Point.
-In this case EDSHOST.
-Identifies the default transaction.
-That being what transaction should be initiated is none is specified in the URL.
+Must have an external name that is the same as the Entry Point, in this case EDSHOST.
+This also identifies the default transaction, that is the transaction that will be initiated if none is specified in the URL.

 EDS-03W
     Point to the w2h directory where all the Virtel web artifacts are maintained.
 In this case the W2H directory.